Suuuiiiiii/ReportRabbit-2.0/README.md

 Currently, ReportRabbit logs all status messages to the terminal.
 If needed, future versions can include:

-JSON log export
+JSON log export.

-Success/fail report per user
+Success/fail report per user.

-report.log file for audit trail
+report.log file for audit trail.

-Let me know if you want this feature added.

 ---